southwick-associates/salic/vignettes/README.md

 #> 3 <NA>     537
 ```

-Functions are provided to check your data against the formatting rules (see `?data_check_table`).
-The function is silent if all checks pass and will print a warning for every failed check.
+To assist standardization, salic includes functions to check your data against the formatting rules (see `?data_check_table`).
+The function call is silent if all checks pass; warnings will be printed for every failed check.

 ``` r
 data_check_cust(cust)